 Sharpsburg is a very small town located in the state of North Carolina.
 With a population of 2,003 people and two constituent neighborhoods, Sharpsburg is the 307th largest community in North Carolina.

 When you are in Sharpsburg, you'll notice that it is more blue-collar than most other communities in America.
-37.24% of Sharpsburg’s employed work in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Sharpsburg is a town of production and manufacturing workers, service providers, and sales and office workers.
-There are especially a lot of people living in Sharpsburg who work in teaching (8.64%), sales jobs (7.54%), and food service (6.72%).
+37.24% of Sharpsburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Sharpsburg is a town of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Sharpsburg who work in sales jobs (14.94%), office and administrative support (10.96%), and food service (7.10%).

 Sharpsburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Sharpsburg in 2010 was $14,584, which is low income relative to North Carolina and the nation.
-This equates to an annual income of $58,336 for a family of four.
+The per capita income in Sharpsburg in 2010 was $15,245, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $60,980 for a family of four.
 Sharpsburg also has one of the higher rates of people living in poverty in the nation, with 30.50% of its population below the federal poverty line.

 Sharpsburg is an extremely ethnically-diverse town.
 The people who call Sharpsburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sharpsburg residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Sharpsburg include German, French , Irish, and Slavic.
+Important ancestries of people in Sharpsburg include German, Scots-Irish, Irish, and Portuguese.

 The most common language spoken in Sharpsburg is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include Arabic and African languages.